-The fundamental element of golf is the ability to maintain the right grip and stature in the golf club.
-It may sound easy to hold a golf ball, but it is an important skill for golfing.
+The fundamental element of golf is maintaining the proper grip and stature in the golf club.
+It may sound easy to hold a golf ball, but it is an essential skill for golfing.
 Your club grip affects your attitude and your swing.

 One of the most attractive features of golf is that golf is something that everyone can do at any moment.
 Whether you are an infant, an adolescent, or an experienced worker, there is no better time to learn golf than today.

-In contrast to other disciplines, golf may, though, be very challenging – and a discipline that is more difficult to learn.
+In contrast to other disciplines, golf may be challenging – and a more complex profession.

-There are a few steps that can be following
+There are a few steps that can be followed

 One of the most important things to manage your swing is how to handle your club correctly.

-The right golf grip not only enhances the ball but also makes you more consistent and eventually better overall.
+The proper golf grip enhances the ball and makes you more consistent and, eventually, better overall.

-Good golf grip should at first feel awkward, but great emphasis must be placed on the grip.
+A good golf grip should initially feel awkward, but emphasis must be placed on the hold.
 You might think your grip is not that critical to a novice, but it is a big part of your swing.

 You want to become second nature until you have a feeling for your handle.
 Many experienced veterans still concentrated heavily on their hold.

 While left-hand hitters on the golf course are unusual, Phil Mickelson and other left-wing people have made their mark on the profession.